tsck/mcp-ui/packages/Twig/src/microUIs/README.md

 This will:

-1. Discover all augmenter directories (looks for `dirName/dirName.tsx` pattern)
+1. Discover all microUI directories (looks for `dirName/dirName.tsx` pattern)
 2. Generate temporary entry files with React rendering boilerplate
 3. Bundle each component with esbuild (includes Emotion and all styles)
-4. Output bundles to `bundles/` directory
+4. Output bundles to `src/bundles/` directory
 5. Clean up temporary files

 ## How It Works

-1. **Build Time**: The build script discovers your component files and creates self-contained JavaScript and CSS bundles.
+1. **Build Time**: The build script discovers your component files and creates self-contained JavaScript bundles.

-2. **Runtime**: When a tool result matches a registered URI, the augmenter utility:
+2. **Runtime**: When a tool result matches a registered URI, the microUI utility:
    - Loads the pre-built bundles from disk
    - Transforms the tool result data using your `transformData` function (if provided)
    - Generates an HTML document with embedded bundles